Chapter 6 : Always Him

 She moved further into the flat, Albus following her.
 They were comfortable around each other.
 After ending their relationship on fine terms, they had become good friends.

 She weaved her way back through her small flat, through her bedroom, and to her bathroom.
 Albus threw himself down onto Norah's bed, turning onto his stomach to watch her as she sat down at her vanity in the bathroom.
 She busied herself with applying her make-up as Albus watched.

-"James came by the house today," Al said absently.
-"He said you're going over there tonight."
+“James came by the house today,” Al said absently.
+“He said you're going over to his place tonight.”

 “Yeah!” answered Norah enthusiastically.
 “It seems like we're both ready to finally make things work.”